WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 Here is a brief breakdown of what’s available in each license.

-Basic License – You pay $59 per year and get access to basic web form features like conditional logic, multi-page form, automatic updates, file upload, and standard Gravity forms customer support services.
+Basic License – For $59 per year, you get access to basic web form features like conditional logic, multi-page forms, automatic updates, file upload, and standard Gravity Forms customer support services.

 You also have access to email services and CRM to collect leads.

-Elite License – This is the Gravity forms top-tier license that gives access to unlimited website use.
-It costs $159 per year.
+Elite License—This Gravity Forms top-tier license gives access to unlimited website use and costs $159 per year.

-To have the same features offered by Gravity forms basic license in WPForms, you have to purchase the WPForms Plus license which is a bit costlier.
+To have the same features offered by Gravity Forms’ basic license in WPForms, you must purchase the slightly costlier WPForms Plus license.

 WPForms’ basic license only offered constant contact integration.
 If you want to integrate with other marketing services, you need the WPForms Plus license.